Adversarial Examples in the Physical World: A Survey: Confront Physical Adversarial Examples

 Although the physical adversarial examples are designed to mislead deep models, it is possible to take them in a ``dog-eat-dog'' approach, \ie, employing the adversarial examples to defend against privacy leakage issues, including personal information, painting style, and so on.
 In general, due to the prediction-fooling ability of the physical adversarial examples, we can take them as defenders to protect the private information inside sampled examples from stealing.
 The case in point is playing the adversarial audio pieces in the physical world to evade the potential dialogue leakage caused by automatic eavesdropping devices, \ie, the deep models could not recognize the recorded audio pieces well so that the private information could remain safe.
 Also, mankind could also wear the adversarial T-shirt or paint the adversarial textures and camouflage on their clothing or accessories as well, thus making them not available to Malicious surveillance cameras, \ie, protect privacy.
 Moreover, it is worth investigating broader physical adversarial examples based on various materials, which could strongly support the kind of defense ability against negative machine intelligence in many more scenarios.
 To sum up, protecting the application privacy via physical adversarial examples is not only practical but also meaningful since it provides an opportunity to re-understand the role of the adversarial examples, and even artificial intelligence techniques, in daily life.
 To be specific, when used positively, it leads to positive when used evilly, it leads to evil, therefore encouraging us to think more positively about utilizing adversarial examples.

 Beyond the aforementioned application, we believe that the PAEs could be more widely employed in broader areas, such as auto-driving, security inspection, and social media.
-Both robustness evaluation and privacy protection can release the potential of auto-driving, for instance, the vision PAEs could serve as a corner case in testing to discover potential flaws in autonomous driving perception models.
-The audio PAEs might help the car owner from being eavesdropped on by illegal vehicle intelligence applications.
+For instance, the vision PAEs could serve as a corner case in testing to discover potential flaws in autonomous driving perception models.
+The audio PAEs might help the car owner from being eavesdropped by illegal vehicle intelligence applications.
 In summary, different kinds of PAEs can play different positive roles in many scenarios that can be imagined and unexpected.
 We have great confidence in its role for social good.